Mechanical and Material Design Principles of the Avian Egg Shell

 Temperatures as an Environmental Factor

 When speaking of environmental factors, this suggests an environment with extreme climatic conditions related to the temperature, which increases the drying capacity of the air and therefore can have significant repercussions on the gas exchanges and water loss of the avian egg.
 Taking a closer look at ambient temperatures, studies have shown that egg shapes widely vary depending on the climate they find themselves in.
-Using eggs from avian birds in Australia, where the most extreme climates exist on earth, it has been noticed that egg elongation decreases in these hotter and drier areas (Heenan, 2013).
+Using eggs from avian in Australia, where the most extreme climates exist on earth, it has been noticed that egg elongation decreases in these hotter and drier areas (Heenan, 2013).
 This characteristic can be explained by comparing the weather Australia has and what that means for the shell operation are.
 Having a dry and arid environment means that water loss needs to be limited as much as possible so to not lead to the dehydration of the embryo.
 By this, with the reduction of the elongation, there is less surface area of the shell which means there is less density of pore geometry which ultimately reduces the possibility of evaporation and keeps essential nutrients inside the shell.

 Having a temperature that is too elevated may lead to an unhealthy embryo with reduced chances of survival due to dehydration.
 Hence, it is of utmost importance that, for a perfect development, the egg must find an environment with a relatively small temperature range so that it does not need to keep adapting to the ever-changing temperatures.
 Nonetheless, environmental factors are also related to the vegetation available meaning how much shade is available and whether this factor can diminish direct sunlight exposure for the egg.
 These aspects show how complex but also crucial finding the perfect environment is for the development of the egg (Heenan, 2013).